 Prognosis is generally poorer than that with endometrial cancer of similar stage; survival is generally poor when the cancer has spread beyond the uterus.
 Histology is not an independent prognostic factor.
 In one study, 5-yr survival rates were 51% for stage I, 13% for stage II, 10% for stage III, and 3% for stage IV.
 Most commonly, the cancer recurs locally, in the abdomen, and the lungs.

 Treatment is total abdominal hysterectomy and bilateral salpingo-oophorectomy with complete exploration of the abdomen.
 Pelvic and para-aortic nodes are dissected in patients with carcinosarcoma.
 The usefulness of lymphadenectomy in patients with leiomyosarcoma or endometrial stromal sarcoma is controversial; no therapeutic value has been shown.

 Adjuvant radiation therapy is typically used and appears to delay local recurrence but does not improve overall survival rate.
-Chemotherapy drugs vary with tumor type.
+Chemotherapy drugs are typically used when tumors are advanced or recur; drugs vary by tumor type.
+Most patients with carcinosarcoma are treated with carboplatin plus paclitaxel.
+Routine treatment for leiomyosarcoma is gemcitabine plus docetaxel.
 Overall, response to chemotherapy is poor, although progestins are frequently effective for endometrial stromal tumors.